csmc-vaneykjlab/pine/README.md

 ![BarColor](Image/BarChartColor.png)

 Additionally, for bar charts, the option is provided to include:
 - **Value Labels** in the bar showing the numeric value that represents height of the bar.
-Select 'Show Value Labels' and choose the PINE generated column pine_value_label to enable this option
+Select 'Show Value Labels' and choose the  column --none-- to enable this option
 - **Domain Labels** showing bar labels.
 Select 'Show Domain Axis' and choose the PINE generated column pine_domain_label to enable this option
+Other options include ability to change font size of labels and values, showing axis lines and altering width of axis.
 ![BarOptions](Image/BarChartOptions.png)

 This labels bar charts appropriately as below: